IssaHanou/BEP_1920_Q2/broker/README.md

 ### Topics

-All messages to the front-end should be send on topic `front-end`
+All messages to the front-end should be sent on topic `front-end`

-All messages to the back-end should be send on topic `back-end`
+All messages to the back-end should be sent on topic `back-end`

-All messages to all client computers should be send on topic `client-computers`
+All messages to all client computers should be sent on topic `client-computers`

 All messages to single client computers should be sent to topic `<device.name>`